rafalsiniewicz/C-projects/Virtual world/README.md

 This is simple project that simulates natural world- basically animals and plants mutual influences.
-Project currently is being created.
+Currently the project is being created.